jefwagner/numpy-flint/docs/python_api.rst

     .. py:data:: interval

-        :getter: The interval data as a tuple (a, b, v)
+        :getter: The interval boundary data as a tuple (a, b)

         :setter: Set the interval data with a tuple

             If you set only boundaries (a,b) the tracked value is set to the average (b-a)/2

+            You can also set the tracked value with a three element tuple (a, b, v)

     Methods
     """""""